denny/ShinyCMS-ruby/docs/Getting-Started.md

 There is a set of demo data available, which will allow you to try out most ShinyCMS features without having to create your own test data first.
-You can load it with the utility script `tools/insert-demo-site-data`
+You can load it with the rake task `rails shiny:demo:load`

 WARNING: DATA LOSS!
-This script will wipe most of the tables in the database before populating them with the demo site data; notably, this includes the `users` table.
-Back up any data that you don't want to lose!
+Loading the demo data will wipe the database as its first step.
+Before you run this task, back up any data that you don't want to lose!

-The demo data creates a super-admin user with the following login details:
-Username: admin
-Password: I should change this password before I do anything else!

-WARNING: SECURITY RISK!
-The demo data:
-(a) enables the user_login feature of the site
-(b) creates a super-admin user with a publicly-published username and password
-(c) loads the demo page content, which will make it easy to search for and identify sites based on the demo data
-PLEASE change the admin password before you do anything else - and ideally the username too, if you're leaving the demo data loaded for any length of time.

-For extra security you could completely disable the login feature when you're not using the demo site: `rails shiny:feature:off[user_login]`

 ### Deployment